 - How to Add Subtitles to Kodi

 We hope that we helped you clear your doubts.
 We’re sad to say that unless you have an Android smart TV, you have to use a workaround with Kodi.
-However, you’ll manage to install Kodi on a smart TV in 2021 with a bit of effort.
+However, you’ll manage to install Kodi on a smart TV with a bit of effort.
 Lastly, thank you for reading!